Practical Guidelines for Ideology Detection Pipelines and Psychosocial Applications: Psychosocial Analysis of Ideology Cohorts

-\sh{Emoji Nationalism.} The right are definitionally associated with nationalism.
-Here we validate our inferred ideologies by illustrating this association via emojis. \eat{Prior work has shown; emojis hold identity and semantics information \cite{li2020emoji}, flag emojis are significant in right-leaning political communication \cite{kariryaa2022role}, and flags are associated with nationalism \cite{kemmelmeier2008sowing}.} \citet{kariryaa2022role} show right-leaning politicians use flag emoji significantly more.
-Here we extend this analysis to non-politicians and to the Australian context. \cref{subfig:emoji-nationalism} shows the odds of observing an emoji given a user's ideological group in \qanda.
-We make several observations; \emojiAUS is used more by ideological groups than neutral users, the right (and far-right) use \emojiAUS and \emojiUS significantly more than the left, and \emojiRAINBOW is used marginally more by the left than other groups.
-We include \emojiCOFFEE as a control (showing no associations with any ideology).
-We conclude that nationalism, via national flags, are associated with our inferred right-leaning ideologies.
-The use of \emojiUS could be evidence of imported ideology from America to Australia. \emojiRAINBOW (associated with LGBTQ communities) is only marginally associated with the left.
+\cref{ide:subfig:emoji-nationalism} shows the odds of observing an emoji, given a user's ideological group in \qanda.
+Point ranges indicate the 95\% confidence interval.
+The significance of the emoji in predicting ideological groups, via the Wald Test, is indicated with stars.
+We make several observations.
+First, \emojiAUS is used more by ideological groups than neutral users.
+Second, the right (and far-right) use \emojiAUS and \emojiUS significantly more than the left.
+Third, \emojiRAINBOW is used marginally more by the left than other groups.
+Finally, we include \emojiCOFFEE as a control (showing no associations with any ideology).
+We conclude that nationalism, via national flags, is associated with our inferred right-leaning ideologies.
+The use of \emojiUS could be evidence of imported ideology from America to Australia. \emojiRAINBOW is only marginally associated with the left.

-\sh{Dichotomous Thinking} is a cognitive distortion found in individuals with internalising disorders, is tied to language \cite{bathina2021individuals} and has been associated with the right \cite{meyer2020political}.
-Following \cite{bathina2021individuals}, we match n-grams relating to cognitive distortions schema (CDS) in tweets.
-We measure prevalence; the empirical probability of observing an CDS n-gram in a tweet given an ideological group.
-Additionally, we utilise $100$ bootstrap samples (i.e. repeated sampling of tweets) to estimate the distributions of prevalence. \cref{subfig:dichotomous-thinking} shows that all non-neutral ideologies exhibit significantly higher prevalence of dichotomous thinking; with right higher than left, and far-right higher than right. \revR{These findings support prior literature \cite{meyer2020political}, and extend it by showing that the far-right might engender even an even greater extent of dichotomous thinking.} The prevalence of other cognitive distortions are summarized in \cite[supplementary material]{appendix}.
+\sh{Testing Dichotomous Thinking.} Recent work suggests \emph{the right-ideologies applying black-and-white thinking relatively more than left-wing ideologies}.
+Following \cite{bathina2021individuals}, we match n-grams relating to cognitive distortions schema (CDS) in user tweets in \qanda.
+We measure the prevalence -- the empirical probability of observing a CDS n-gram in a tweet given an ideological group.
+Additionally, we utilize $100$ bootstrap samples (i.e., repeated sampling of tweets) to estimate the prevalence distributions. \cref{ide:subfig:dichotomous-thinking} shows that all non-neutral ideologies exhibit a significantly higher prevalence of dichotomous thinking, with right-leaning higher than left-leaning and far-right higher than right-leaning.
+We perform T-Tests (95\%) to compare group means and find all differ significantly from each other.
+These findings support prior literature \cite{meyer2020political}, and extend it by showing that the far-right might engender an even greater extent of dichotomous thinking.
+Other cognitive distortions' prevalences are summarized in the online appendix \cite{appendix}.